A full comparison of Avada vs Divi - so you decide which theme works best for you.

 Where Avada Wins – Features that are Missing in other templates

-Remember how before we mentioned how the ElegantThemes template gave you a library of layouts to apply to your pages and posts?
+Remember how before we mentioned how the ElegantThemes template gave you a library of layouts (aka page templates) to apply to your pages and posts?
 That’s great, and Avada gives you that option, too.
 However, the template also lets you import an entire demo website in minutes.
 That’s where it wins.

 Another important strength of this product is that it’s great at letting you take control of a mobile website’s appearance.
 You can exclude specific elements from appearing in the mobile version, and you can adjust the mobile breakpoints.